 Sweeteners like cane sugar, fruit sugars, honey (raw), jaggery, maple sugar, molasses

-Avoid these foods because they are not in season, or they are aggravating vata.
+Avoid these foods because they are not in season, or they are aggravating Vata.
+(Highly processed foods are aggravating all doshas)

 bell peppers, cabbage, cauliflower, celery, sweet corn, nightshades (eggplant, potatoes, tomatoes,…), raw onion, raw garlic, mushrooms, okra, peas, turnips